MediaPreneur/lvwrence.github.io/_posts/2016-5-21-scaling-jarvis-from-five-to-five-thousand-users-in-forty-eight-hours.md

 sent some weird unicode that we didn't decode properly.
 Fuck fuck fuck.
 I woke Daniel up and he got to debugging the issue while I messaged all our new users to tell them that we were having issues and could they please hold on for a second.
-15 minutes later, Daniel pushed a fix.
+15 minutes later, he pushed a fix.
 Thank god.
 We could rest easy...for about five minutes, when something else broke.
 We ran into our Google Maps Geocoding API limit of 2,500 requests per day.
 We quickly generated a new API key but Google said it could take a while.
 Meanwhile, a ton of people were